Beyond Meat Logo

 Beyond Meat LogoBeyond Meat Logo PNG

 Seeing the Beyond Meat logo on the label, the buyer can be sure that plant-based meat will be virtually indistinguishable from natural meat.
-Although there is nothing appetizing about the emblem itself, it has long been associated with burgers, sausages, meatballs, and mincemeat, which are enjoyed not only by vegetarians.
+Although nothing is appetizing about the emblem itself, it has long been associated with burgers, sausages, meatballs, and mincemeat, which are enjoyed not only by vegetarians.

 Beyond Meat: Brand overview

 Beyond Meat was founded in 2009 by businessman Ethan Brown, who, as a child, saw animals suffering on farms.
 He realized that it was impossible to eradicate the culture of meat-eating and decided to offer people a plant-based alternative.
-Ethan subsequently developed a completely safe technology for turning plant proteins into fiber “meat” and began using it to produce imitation pork sausages and beef patties.
+Ethan subsequently developed a safe technology for turning plant proteins into fiber “meat” and began producing imitation pork sausages and beef patties.

 Meaning and History